 If you have a wireless mouse, check the batteries.
 This is the number one cause of mouse pointer misbehavior.
-Replace the batteries with fresh batteries.
-If you don’t have any fresh batteries, try an old TV remote trick.
-Spin the batteries in their cradle by rolling them gently with your fingertips.
+Replace the batteries with fresh batteries, but if you don’t have any, try an old TV remote trick: Spin the batteries in their cradle by rolling them gently with your fingertips.
 This can remove any built-up corrosion in the contacts.
-If that doesn’t work, try swapping the battery position.
-While you’re at it, make sure the batteries are in the right way around.
+If that doesn’t work, try swapping the battery position and make sure the batteries are in the right way around.
 Even smart adults make that mistake from time to time.

 2. Try a different surface

 To fix a skipping mouse cursor, try using the mouse on a different surface.
 The ideal surface for a mouse is an even-toned mousepad, but most decent mice can track on most hard surfaces.
-Glass is a terrible surface for a laser mouse to track on.
+The exception is with glass, as it is a terrible surface for a laser mouse to track on.
 Multi-color surfaces, like wood with a prominent dark grain, will sometimes confuse even modern laser mice.